groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/net/metadata/description/pps.md

 head_description: "Redact sensitive metadata in C# by applying filters for documents of different formats"

 ############################# Header ############################
-title: "Redact description Metadata from PPS Document in C#"
+title: "Redact Description Metadata from PPS Document in C#"
 description: "GroupDocs.Redactions API allows to search and then update or remove any confidential data from metadata of a document."

 ######################### Download Button #######################